citrusframework/citrus/modules/citrus-samples/README.txt

   executed.
 If you want to start the JMS Greeting sample application in standalone mode call 'greetingDemo.bat' (Windows) or 'greetingDemo.sh' (Unix).

-BOOKREGISTRY SAMPLE
+BOOKSTORE SAMPLE

-  The BookRegistry sample application offers a SOAP WebService with following supported
+  The BookStore sample application offers a SOAP WebService with following supported
   operations:

   * addBook